 Is there an anniversary date that you dread coming up every year?

 It’s hard to trust.
 It doesn’t matter whether it is in marriages, friendships, or in our relationship with God.
-The difference about our trust in God is that he will never let us down.
+The difference is that with God is that he will never let us down.
 Either our answer will be something that is or isn’t in his will.
 He is our constant!

 Are you tired of making excuses for everything that you did or didn’t do?
 How about hearing excuses from your kids when they didn’t follow through with their chores, or something you specifically told them to get done?
 In the beginning, it doesn’t seem so bad, but after a while, like anything else, excuses can get played out.
 Even with God.